italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 **The Authentic Sources MUST:**

 - provide web services for the providing of updated User data and the validity status;
-- store in local databases only the minimum information required to provide the Issuer with the User data or a change in the validity status.
+- store in local databases only the minimum information required to provide the Credential Issuer with the User data or a change in the validity status.

 Revocation Use Cases